 Kate McGill Magid is a life-long member of PCCH and is now raising her two school-age boys in the Church.
 Kate has served on our session for the last six years and is very much looking forward to serving PCCH in this new role.
 For years, Kate has worked as an adjunct Professor at a local college both teaching and heading the department’s internship program.
 In that role, she mentored and coached young people as they navigated and discerned their career paths.
 She loves working with young people and is thrilled to begin her journey with the wonderful youth at PCCH as they grow in their faith and enjoy fun and fellowship.
 When she is not at PCCH, Kate serves the local community of Springfield as its Magisterial District Judge.
 Kate and her husband Zak live in Springfield with their two sons.

 Jeffrey is currently in his first year at PCCH.
 For the past 25 years, he has served as both organist and music director in various local PC(USA) churches including Swarthmore Presbyterian Church.
 He is a graduate of Temple University where he received the Master of Music degree in Piano Performance.
 He was a finalist in the American Guild of Organists Regional Competition for Young Organists and the Albert Schweitzer Organ Festival.
 He has accompanied various soloists, choirs, and chamber ensembles in the Philadelphia area including world-renowned violinist David Kim (who he regularly accompanies), members of the Philadelphia Orchestra, and the Opera Philadelphia Chorus.
 Jeffrey has performed on concert stages throughout the country including Carnegie Hall and Verizon Hall.
 He is currently Associate Professor of Mathematics at Delaware County Community College and lives in West Chester with his wife and three children.

-Megan Cullen, Church Administrator
+Rachel Cline, Church Administrator

 Mariangela Saavedra, Director, The Center on the Hill